Getting Started

 Java

-The only prerequisite for running Choco-solver is to have Java (Oracle JRE 11 or OpenJDK 11) installed on your machine.
-We strongly recommend to use a build automation tool, like Maven or Gradle, but adding manually the JAR file to the classpath is still an option.
+The only prerequisite for running Choco-solver is to have Java 17 (or later) installed on your machine.
+We strongly recommend to use a build automation tool, like Maven (3.6.0+) or Gradle (6+), but adding manually the JAR file to the classpath is still an option.

 Copy-paste the artifact description to your pom.xml: